 The estimated volume of intervention generally succeeds in following the actual volume of intervention, including the months in which there was no intervention-from August 2011 to March 2013.
 The ratio of foreign reserves to GDP contributes to explaining the intervention.
 The significant effect of the deviation from the long-run equilibrium real exchange rate indicates that this consideration also guides the central bank.
-A negative effect of an increase in exports on the scope of intervention.
+A negative effect of an increase in exports on the scope of intervention indicates that support for the exporting sector is also among the considerations for intervention.
 A negative coefficient for the (lagged) exchange rate and a positive contribution of the standard deviation of the exchange rate (in some of the specifications) are consistent with considerations of reducing volatility according to the "leaning against the wind" approach.
-The tests conducted also show that the total amount of purchases is better explained than the purchases excluding the natural gas plan.10 This result indicates that although the annual volume of purchases is apparently affected by the market conditions.
+The tests conducted also show that the total amount of purchases is better explained than the purchases excluding the natural gas plan.
+10 This result indicates that although the annual volume of purchases according to the gas plan is announced in advance, the actual volume of monthly purchases is apparently affected by the market conditions.